StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-11-09-configureawait-in-net-8.md

 await Task.CompletedTask.ConfigureAwait(ConfigureAwaitOptions.ForceYielding | ConfigureAwaitOptions.ContinueOnCapturedContext);
 {% endhighlight %}

 Of course, the real value of `ForceYielding` is that it can be applied to any task at all.
-Previously, in the situations where yielding was required, you had to either add a _separate_ `await Task.Yield();` or create a custom awaitable.
+Previously, in the situations where yielding was required, you had to either add a _separate_ `await Task.Yield();` statement or create a custom awaitable.
 That's no longer necessary now that `ForceYielding` can be applied to any task.

 ## Further Reading